This is a special guest blog post about long-term care insurance claims by Aaron Skloff, AIF, CFA, MBA.

 LTC companies, on the other hand, do not negotiate rates with care providers; they simply pay for your care, subject to the limits you contracted with the insurance company when you purchased your policy.
 Thus, care providers gladly accept payments from LTC insurance companies.
 Many insurance companies provide Care Coordinators at no additional cost to help you access the benefits of your policy, including alternate care benefits or alternative care.

 Also, LTC insurance policies do not place limitations on which licensed care providers you choose, including home care providers, assisted living facility providers, and nursing facility providers.
 If you currently reside in, or are planning to move into, a continuing care retirement community (CCRC) confirm with your LTC insurance company if your policy classifies CCRCs under your policy’s definition of home care, assisted living facility care, nursing facility care, or all of the above (as your needs change).
 Some older LTC insurance policies may classify paying for care services in a CCRC as an “alternate care benefit” or “alternative” care.

 Aaron Skloff, Accredited Investment Fiduciary (AIF), Chartered Financial Analyst (CFA), Master of Business Administration (MBA), is CEO of Skloff Financial Group, a Registered Investment Advisory firm specializing in financial planning, investment management, and benefits for small to middle-sized companies.
 He can be contacted at www.skloff.com or 908-464-3060.

-Thank you to Aaron for sharing his expertise with our readers!
+Thank you to Aaron for sharing his expertise about long-term care insurance claims with our readers!